 Are Big Shoes Really That Bad?

 What are some ill-effects of wearing shoes that are too big for you?
 For starters, you may look l bit goofy with shoes that are a couple of sizes too big.
-But other than that, there is a great harm that may come to your body.
+But other than that, there is great harm that may come to your body.

 For example, it can contribute to bunions and hammertoes.
 These symptoms make it difficult to wear open-toed shoes in the summertime.
-You can also develop chronic issues such as metatarsalgia, which is pain in the ball of your foot.
+You can also develop chronic issues such as metatarsalgia, which is a pain in the ball of your foot.
 Because the rest of your body needs to make adjustments to accommodate for the shoe size difference, you may experience pain throughout your body in places that never ached before.

 Then there is the safety issue.
 Large shoes increase the chances of tripping and falling, which is not only embarrassing, but it can hurt!
 To prevent all these problems, we need some good hacks to make big shoes fit better.